 Stage Three: Starting To Monetize

-Advertising is usually the first step bloggers take to generate an income from their blog – although “advertising” encapsulates many different money-making options.
-One easy way to begin generating (a usually quite small amount of) money is by selling ad space on your blog.
+Advertising is usually the first step bloggers take to generate an income from their site – although “advertising” encapsulates many different money-making options.
+One easy way to begin generating (a usually quite small amount of) money is by selling ad space on your website.
 Then, depending on how many clicks you get, you can earn small ad revenue.
-Advertising networks such as Google Adsense are a great way for beginners to start to generate a blogging income.
+Advertising networks such as Google Adsense are a great way for beginners to start generating income.

 If you gain a loyal readership, you could consider making a subscription service for those who wish to access more (and more exclusive) content from you.
 You can create an email mailing list and charge readers a small fee to subscribe.
 Through this subscription list, you can promise your fans extra content per month.